Atlantic Fasteners Blog: Understanding Cryo Treating

 - From a paper converter in Agawam, Massachusetts: M-2 Lenox knives were lasting 70 production hours before treatment; 240 production hours after cryo-treating.

 - From a paper mill in Glens Falls, New York: a ductile iron pumper impeller was lasting 6-7 months without processing; 14 months with processing.

-- From a chemical plant in Springfield, Massachusetts: processing of high-speed steel twist drills increased their life by 300%.
+- From a chemical plant in Springfield, Massachusetts: the processing of high-speed steel twist drills increased their life by 300%.

 - From a chemical plant in Waterford, New York: O-1 granulator blades that previously lasted 100 runs, were lasting 120 runs with processing.

 - From a metal fabricator in Holyoke, Massachusetts: M-2 tool steel punch dies that needed resharpening after 12,000 hits were like new after 24,000 hits, with processing.